Dr. William Lynn, Clark University, The George Perkins Marsh Institute, 950 Main Street, Worcester, MA 01610.[email protected]

 Wildlife conservation had its beginning in the United States in the mid-nineteenth century, largely in response to the widespread destruction of wildlife through market hunting.
 Notable among its early supporters was our 26th president, Theodore Roosevelt (TR), who was almost solely responsible for setting aside vast swaths of land that would become our first wildlife refuges.
 Teddy’s passion was for birds, and fittingly his first set asides were aimed at the shore birds, herons and egrets being devastated for the millinery trade where their plumes were used to decorate ladies’ hats.

 Of all the bird reserves he created, TR visited only one, this in 1915, well after his presidency was over.
-He was filmed carefully treading his way through the nesting colony in his stocking feet lest he trample nests and eggs.
+He was filmed carefully treading his way through the nesting colony in his stocking feet lest he tramples nests and eggs.
 Then he stops to dig up a nest of turtle eggs, which became part of the group’s next meal.
-He later argued that the government should exterminate raccoons on the reserve to help preserve nests of both birds and turtles.
+He later argued that the government should exterminate raccoons on the reserve to help preserve the nests of both birds and turtles.
 This was conservation as enacted in TR’s time.

 It would still be some time before wildlife conservation came to be defined as a science, and then with an almost exclusive focus on the regulation of game species through hunting seasons.
 There was an ethic to that, of course, but it was not the ethic that came with the rise of Conservation Biology, which took form during the environmental revolution of the 1970s.
 Inheriting a foundational underpinning from the existing “consumptive use” model, Conservation Biology then and now focused on the preservation of species, with little to no focus placed on individuals.
 However, a major philosophical debate then formed around concerns about the interests and rights of individual animals as opposed to populations and species.
 This division created a point of demarcation that led conservationists and animal welfare advocates to regard each other with suspicion and distrust for years, even when there was so much they should have been working on together.